-- 3. As required by the provisions of section 94(2) of the Act, to elect the following independent non-executive directors as members of the Audit, Governance and Risk Committee to hold office until the conclusion of the next annual general meeting. - 3.1 To elect as Audit, Governance and Risk Committee member and Chairman DL Rose for the ensuing year. - 3.2 To elect as Audit, Governance and Risk Committee member CS Ntshingila for the ensuing year. \
+- As required by the provisions of section 94(2) of the Act, to elect the following independent non-executive directors as members of the Audit, Governance and Risk Committee to hold office until the conclusion of the next Annual General Meeting. - To elect as Audit, Governance and Risk Committee member and Chairman DL Rose for the ensuing year: - To elect as Audit.
+Governance and Risk Committee member LM Maisela for the ensuing year;

-\ Subject to her re-election as director in terms of ordinary resolution number 2.2 above.
+- 3.3 To elect as Audit, Governance and Risk Committee member B Kali for the ensuing year. - Subject to their re-election as director in terms of ordinary resolutions 2.1 and 2.2 above.

-Abridged curriculum vitae of the Director offering herself for election is set out on page 16 of the Integrated Annual Report of the Company.
+Abridged curriculum vitae of each of the directors offering themselves for election are set out at page 16 of the Integrated Annual Report of the Company.
 The Board has reviewed the independence, expertise, qualification and relevant experience of the nominated Audit Committee members and recommends that each of the nominated directors is elected.